vaibhav18matere/books/README.md

 then make sure your interpretations of others’ words make that possible.
 Choose the right inference from someone’s actions or from external events, and it’s a lot more likely that you’ll have the right response.

+### 18th APRIL => OPINIONS ARE LIKE
+- Our opinion is often shaped by dogma (religious or cultural), entitlements, expectations, and in some cases, ignorance.
+- But what if we let these opinions go?
+Let’s try weeding (ekkoptein; cutting or knocking out) them out of our lives so that things simply are.
+Not good or bad, not colored with opinion or judgment.